I tried to organize the local LLM situation in 2026

 |---|---|---|---|

-If you're unsure, sticking with Apache 2.0 (Qwen/Mistral series) is a safe bet.
-Llama is usually fine in practice, but if there's a possibility of scaling up significantly in the future, Apache 2.0 licensed models are more reassuring from the start.
+If in doubt, choosing Apache 2.0 (Qwen/Mistral series) is the safe bet.
+Llama is also practically fine in many cases, but if there's a possibility of scaling up in the future, models with Apache 2.0 licenses are safer from the start.

 Hardware Requirements and Selection Guidelines

-"Which models can I run on my own setup?" is something many people want to know.
-I've organized a rough guide for which models you can run based on VRAM capacity.
+"Which models can run in my environment?" is something I'm sure many people are wondering.
+Here's a guide to models you can run based on VRAM capacity.

 Model Selection Guide by VRAM